 The Blue Shield Promise Health Education (HE) Department or the Blue Shield Promise Utilization Management (UM) Department receives and processes referrals for HE classes and/or other interventions.
-Blue Shield Promise providers may refer their patients to HE services by completing and submitting the Health Education Referral Form (See www.blueshieldca.com/en/bsp/providers/policies-guidelines-standards-forms/providerforms to the HE Department via fax or mail.
+Blue Shield Promise providers may refer their patients to HE services by completing and submitting the Health Education Referral Form (See www.blueshieldca.com/en/bsp/providers/policies-guidelines-standards-forms/provider-forms) to the HE Department via fax or mail.
 Once the referral is received, HE will locate a health education class.
 If no class is available, HE will send written information to the member on the requested topic.
 For referrals to programs with a cost, the provider may submit their referral using a Treatment Authorization Request (TAR) Form to the UM Department, via fax or mail.
 The PCP will receive documentation of the final outcome for referrals submitted to the HE or UM Departments.

-Additionally, Blue Shield Promise provides health education programs at various locations.
+Additionally, Blue Shield Promise provides health education programs at various locations and virtually.
+Class topics include asthma, diabetes, hypertension, congestive heart failure (CHF), chronic obstructive pulmonary disease (COPD), tobacco cessation, weight management for adults and children, healthy nutrition for families, mental health awareness and the Healthier Living Program (chronic disease self-management), developed by Stanford University.
 Frequency of these classes varies depending on requests from providers and members.
-Most classes are implemented in English and Spanish.
-Some classes are implemented in Cantonese and Mandarin.
+Most classes are implemented in English, Spanish, Cantonese and Mandarin.
 Blue Shield Promise provides individual counseling in English, Spanish, Cantonese, and Mandarin.
 Access to an over-the-phone interpreter service is available for members requiring interpretation in other languages.
-Counseling topics include Hypertension, Hyperlipidemia, Diabetes and Weight Management.
-Blue Shield Promise also implements the Stanford Healthier Living Program (self-management of chronic conditions) in English, Spanish, Cantonese, and Mandarin.
+Counseling topics include heart health and healthy nutrition for adults and children, in addition to the in-person class topics.
+Health Education programs are available to adults and families.

-The Blue Shield Promise HE Department works with the Community and Provider Education Department and Quality Improvement Department to coordinate activities for Blue Shield Promise's involvement in community outreach efforts, health fairs and health screening events.
+The Blue Shield Promise HE Department works with the Growth and Engagement Department and Quality Improvement Department to coordinate activities for Blue Shield Promise's involvement in community outreach efforts and health screening events.